-The following represents the critical foundation to the approach:
+The following represents the critical foundation to the

-Adopting a needs-driven approach to monitoring and evaluation priorities.

-- Having a transparent and open approach to communication and delivering results through successful collaboration with other agencies, education providers, community groups and the private sector where applicable. - Embedding a culture of ownership within Sligo County Council which incentivises the delivery of high-quality monitoring and evaluation.
+- Adopting a needs-driven approach to monitoring and evaluation priorities. - Having a transparent and open approach to communication and delivering results through successful collaboration with other agencies, education providers, community groups and the private sector where - monitoring and evaluation.